confluentinc/ksql/docs/syntax-reference.md

 Create a new stream along with the corresponding Kafka topic, and continuously write the result of the SELECT query into the stream and its corresponding topic.

+If the PARTITION BY clause is present, then the resulting stream will have the specified column as its key.

 The WITH clause supports the following properties:

 | Property                | Description                                                                                |